mindspore-lab/mindocr/docs/en/inference/convert_tutorial_en.md

 The ONNX model can be converted into an OM model by ATC tools.

 Ascend Tensor Compiler (ATC) is a model conversion tool built upon the heterogeneous computing architecture CANN.
 It is designed to convert models of open-source frameworks into .om offline models supported by Ascend AI Processor.
 A detailed tutorial on the tool can be found in [ATC Instructions](https://www.hiascend.com/document/detail/en/CANNCommunityEdition/600alphaX/infacldevg/atctool/atctool_0001.html).

+##### 2.3.1 Model Shape Setting

-The exported ONNX in the example has an input Shape of (-1, 3, -1, -1), and the NHW axes are dynamic.
+The exported ONNX in the example has an input shape of (-1, 3, -1, -1).
-Therefore, some optional values can be set during model conversion to adapt to input images of various size during inference.

-So, there are three options for conversion:

-(1) Static Shape
+- **Static Shape**

-NHW uses fixed values, the command is as follows:
+It can be converted to a static shape version by fixed values for NHW, the command is as follows:

 ```shell
 atc --model=det_db.onnx \